 Individuals who are expected to pay their due taxes can do so by following the steps mentioned below.

-- Log on to the official website of the income tax department (TIN NSDL website) and navigate to the e-payment section.
+- Step 1 - Login: Visit the official the income tax department (TIN NSDL website).

-- Fill challan 280 with the necessary details, including your Permanent Account Number, assessment year, name, address, contact number and email id.
+- Step 4 - Form Fill up: Fill the form with all the necessary details, such as Permanent Account Number, assessment year, name, address, contact number and email id.

-- The challan will provide an option on the kind of tax applicable, either advance tax or tax on regular assessment.
-Individuals will have to choose tax on regular assessment in case they have received intimation to pay additional taxes from the Income Tax Department.
+- Step 5 - Type of Tax: You need to then choose the kind of tax applicable, which is generally advance tax or tax on regular assessment.
+In your case, you need to select ‘tax on regular assessment’ since you may have already received an intimation to pay additional taxes from the Income Tax Department.

 One can also choose to pay the tax offline, by visiting designated banks and paying the amount which is due, either in the form of cash or cheque.
 Individuals will have to collect the tax challan from the IT office, fill and submit it along with the requisite amounts.